 Bottom line

-A no- or low-doc business line of credit can help businesses obtain funding to deal with ongoing cash flow needs, expand payroll or meet other business needs.
-The application process is fast and easy, and if you link your business bank account, you could receive the funds in as little as 24 hours.
+A no- or low-doc business line of credit can help businesses get funding to deal with temporary cash flow shortages, expand payroll or meet other business needs.
+The application process is fast and easy, and if you link your business bank account, you could receive the funds in as little as 24 hours without submitting a ton of paperwork.
 A line of credit is also a great way to build your business credit.

 On the other hand, the lack of extensive documentation could mean higher interest rates than other types of business lending, which have a more rigorous approval process.